Limerick county football team

 The Limerick county football team represents Limerick in men's Gaelic football and is governed by Limerick GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Munster Senior Football Championship and the National Football League.

-Limerick's home ground is Páirc na nGael, Limerick.
-The team's manager is Ray Dempsey.
+Limerick's home ground is Mick Neville Park, Rathkeale.
+The team's manager is Jimmy Lee.

 Limerick was the first Munster county to win an All-Ireland Senior Football Championship (SFC).
 It has won two All-Ireland Senior Championships.
 The county last won the Munster Senior Championship and the All-Ireland Senior Championship in 1896.
 Limerick have never won the National League.

 History

 Limerick won the first All-Ireland Senior Football Championship (SFC) in 1887 and repeated this success in 1896, when it became the first non-Leinster team to beat the then all-conquering Dublin in a championship match.

-The team did not play in the Munster Football Championship (1953–1964).
+The team did not play in the Munster Football Championship (1941-1942) due to Foot and Mouth in 1941 (1949-1950) & (1953–1964).

-Limerick plays in Division 3 of the National Football League.
+Limerick plays in Division 4 of the National Football League.